xBridge

 Ottonomy has developed an autonomous delivery robot for food, beverages, and products.
 These robots first map a location, and the accompanying app is customized for the restaurants/stores in that environment.
 Customers can then use the app to dispatch the robot to a restaurant/store to pick up an order and bring it to the customer’s location.

-During Ottonomy’s Proof of Concept at PIT, passengers will be invited to use an app to order an item from a pre-defined menu.
-Ottonomy staff will load the ordered item into the robot, which will then travel autonomously to deliver the item to the customer, and back to its station.
+During Ottonomy’s Proof of Concept at PIT, passengers were invited to use an app to order an item from a pre-defined menu.
+Ottonomy staff loaded the ordered item into the robot, which then traveled autonomously to deliver the item to the customer, and back to its station.